MrLast98/OBSVad/README.md

 ### Voice Activity Detection for OBS Image Control

 This application leverages Voice Activity Detection (VAD) to trigger the visibility of two or three image sources in OBS (Open Broadcaster Software) while speaking.
 It communicates with OBS through the OBS WebSocket, providing dynamic control over your streaming visuals based on audio input.
+Software is provided as is.
+Either you know python and you can check it or trust me bruv.

 [![OBSVAD Windows Build](https://github.com/MrLast98/OBSVad/actions/workflows/python-app.yml/badge.svg)](https://github.com/MrLast98/OBSVad/actions/workflows/python-app.yml)